NBA Rumors: Kevin Durant, Kyrie Irving Met in New York to Talk 2019 Free Agency

 Golden State Warriors forward Kevin Durant and Boston Celtics guard Kyrie Irving reportedly met in New York City to discuss potentially joining the same team as unrestricted free agents during the 2019 NBA offseason.

-Bleacher Report's Ric Bucher provided details of Durant's actions since traveling to NYC for surgery on a ruptured Achilles suffered in Game 5 of the 2019 NBA Finals during an appearance on Friday's edition of The Herd with Colin Cowherd on Fox Sports Radio:
+Bleacher Report's Ric Bucher provided details of Durant's actions since he traveled to NYC for surgery on a ruptured Achilles tendon suffered in Game 5 of the 2019 NBA Finals during an appearance on Friday's edition of The Herd with Colin Cowherd on Fox Sports Radio:

-"I'm told Kevin Durant is out of the hospital, moved into a hotel for the time being in the New York area and him and Kyrie have met and have continued to discuss playing together next season.
-KD has moved all his stuff and will spend his summer in New York. ...
-Every indication says KD is making plans to be elsewhere because obviously Kyrie will not be joining the Warriors any time soon."
+"He's out of the hospital.
+He's moved into a hotel for the time being in the New York area, and he and Kyrie have met. ...
+They've continued the discussion about potentially playing together next season. ...
+KD has moved all his stuff.
+He's planning on spending the summer and the foreseeable future in New York. ...
+Every indication, if we're tea-leaf reading at this point, is that KD is making plans to be elsewhere because obviously Kyrie is not going to be joining the Warriors any time soon."

 The two All-Stars have been heavily linked to each other in recent months.